 Demonstrated Knowledge of :

-Transportation engineering principles, practices and methods of planning, design, construction and maintenance of public works projects; the strengths, properties and uses of construction materials; freeway interchange and other major transportation project design principles; principles, practices, and methods of design for subdivisions and improvement plans; Caltrans and other government agency policies and procedures for project development; environmental review process including CEQA and NEPA requirements; effective report writing techniques; effective communication techniques; personal computer usage and CAD, spreadsheet and word processing applications; and principles and practices of effective supervision.
+Civil engineering principles, practices and methods of planning, design, construction and maintenance of public works, wastewater, and/or water projects; the strengths, properties and uses of construction materials; freeway interchange and other major transportation project design principles; principles, practices, and methods of design for subdivision maps and improvement plans; water distribution, wastewater collection, and storm drainage systems; wastewater treatment plants; land surveying; effective contract administration methods and procedures; hydraulics, mechanical, structural and sanitary engineering; assessment districts and Mello?Roos districts; transportation/traffic engineering principles; Caltrans and other government agency policies and procedures for project development; environmental report process including CEQA and NEPA requirements; solid waste management techniques; effective report writing requirements and techniques; effective communication techniques; personal computer usage and software applications; principles and practices of effective supervision.

 Demonstrated Skills to :

-Perform and/or direct preliminary engineering and final design work including preparation of environmental documents, plans specifications and estimates for major transportation and utility projects; prepare conditions of approval for major development projects and check improvement plans and estimates; work effectively with administrative staff of other agencies to accomplish joint projects; manage programs such as lighting and landscape district program, pavement management program, and traffic impact fee programs; administer large consultant contracts; supervise others in the successful completion of projects; make sound decisions regarding complex issues; utilize personal computers and computer software to perform CAD, word processing, spreadsheet, and specialized transportation functions; outline and analyze transportation engineering data and prepare complete and comprehensive reports; communicate effectively both orally and in writing; and exemplify an enthusiastic, resourceful, and effective customer service attitude with all who are contacted in the course of work.
+Perform and/or direct preliminary engineering and final design work including preparation of environmental documents, plans specifications and estimates for major transportation and utility projects; prepare conditions of approval for major development projects, checking improvement plans and estimates, and checking subdivision maps; effectively work with administrative staff of other agencies to accomplish joint projects; manage programs such as lighting and landscape district program, pavement management program, and traffic impact fee programs; administer large consultant contracts; supervise others in the successful completion of projects; make sound decisions regarding complex issues; utilize personal computers and computer software to perform CAD, word processing, spreadsheet, project scheduling, and specialized functions such as master plans, pavement management system, or data base software; outline and analyze engineering data and prepare complete and comprehensive reports; communicate effectively both orally and in writing; and exemplify an enthusiastic, resourceful, and effective customer service attitude with all who are contacted in the course of work.